Puppy Rearing

 Start with the socialization protocol early — ideally before puppies open their eyes.
 The buyer screening and go-home packet articles are most useful as you approach the 6-8 week mark.
 Use temperament testing at 7 weeks to help match puppies with the right families.

 Good rearing is proactive, not reactive.
-These articles help you plan ahead so that every puppy leaves your program set up for success.
+These articles help breeders and new owners alike plan ahead so that every puppy is set up for success.